persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-17-python-django-starter-one.md

   - mvc
 ---

-Python Django Starter Website serving static files hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel
+Python Django Starter Website without any Database serving static files hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel

 <a href="https://django-starter-one.vercel.app/" target="_blank" title="Django Website at Vercel">Try the demo...</a>